Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Thailand’s adoption of OECD rules on Transfer Pricing

-Once the tax department decides to audit you, it’s very, very unlikely that you’ll get away without paying them something.
+Once the tax department decides to audit you, it’s extremely unlikely that you’ll get away without paying them something.
 Preparation will help you mitigate some of the harsher penalties.
+Anyone caught having no Transfer Pricing documentation will be in trouble.

 Here’s how it would play out: if the tax department requests documentation to prove you’re compliant with Transfer Pricing, you have 60 days to present it to them.
 However, you can extend another 60 days on top of this, making it a total of 120 days from when you received the request, or a further 60 days again if it’s your first time having these documents requested, making it a total of 180 days.